Town Hall seeking new stair lift

 Langport’s disabled and elderly residents miss benefits of stair lift

-As the Langport Town Hall is a listed building, there are limited options available to the town trust, although an outdoor stair lift may be another option to be considered.
+As the Langport Town Hall is a listed building, there are limited options available to the town trust.
 Hosting a wealth of events and community support, it is a high priority with the local council to address the current issue and maintain the excellent service the town hall provides.

 Not only this, but the service and support provided is second to none, and will ensure that the product is cared for to maximise its longevity.